ceadoor/cea.ac.in/CONTRIBUTING.md

 As contributors you should be respectful and considerate of others - both contributors and non-contributors alike.
 Please refer to the [code of conduct](CODE_OF_CONDUCT.md) for our and your responsibilities to the rest of the community.

 ### Your Responsibilities
-* Ensure contributions are unit tested and that all tests pass before submitting any pull-request
+* Ensure changes requested on PR's are done and not left behind.
 * If you do find any issues or think of a feature please [create a Github issue](https://github.com/ceadoor/cea.ac.in/issues/new) for this first.
 Discuss things transparently and get community feedback.

 ---